Enable Starburst Warp Speed for your cluster#

 Platform-specific requirements#

-Starburst Warp Speed requires your cluster to operate on a Kubernetes-based platform.
-Specifically the Plan your Kubernetes deployment apply.
+Starburst Warp Speed requires your cluster to operate on a supported Kubernetes-based platform.

 In addition, Starburst Warp Speed requires specific nodes in terms of CPU and memory.
 The most important additional requirement is that sufficiently performant and sized Non-Volatile Memory Express (NVMe) solid-state drive (SSD) storage is available on all nodes, including the coordinator, and is exclusively used by SEP.